Also known as: ārdhadhātuka verbs

 Common behavior for the six tense-moods

-For the special tense-moods, we use a special stem in karmaṇi prayoga and bhāve prayoga.
+Recall that for the special tense-moods, we use a special stem in karmaṇi prayoga and bhāve prayoga.
 This special stem uses the suffix -ya:

 You are led.